thomasloupe/SimulaCLI/README.md

 simpack debug
 ```

-**Important:** After installing or removing packages, you must run `reboot` to restart the terminal and load the changes.
+**Important:** After installing or removing packages, you must run either `simpack reload` or `reboot` to restart the terminal and load the changes.

 ### Package Categories